-If the light does not turn off even after the parking brake is released while the engine is running, immediately stop your vehicle at a safe place and contact your Toyota dealer.
+The light does not turn off even after the parking brake is released while the engine is running.

 In this case, the brakes may not work properly and your stopping distance will become longer.
 Depress the brake pedal firmly and bring the vehicle to an immediate stop.